Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: More Experimental Details

 \subsection{More Details on Dataset}

-\textbf{ImageNet-C~\citep{hendrycks2019robustness}.} ImageNet-C is a standardized benchmark for assessing the robustness of image classifiers to common distribution shifts.
+\textbf{ImageNet-C \cite{hendrycks2019robustness}} is a standardized benchmark for assessing the robustness of image classifiers to common distribution shifts.
 It applies 15 algorithmically generated, label-preserving corruptions to the 50,000 images in the ImageNet-1k validation set, each at five severity levels, yielding 75 corrupted test sets (3.75 million images).
-The corruptions span four categories: noise (Gaussian, shot, impulse), blur (defocus, glass, motion, zoom), weather (snow, frost, fog, brightness), and digital artifacts (contrast, elastic transform, pixelate, JPEG compression).
+The corruptions span four categories, including noise (Gaussian, shot, impulse), blur (defocus, glass, motion, zoom), weather (snow, frost, fog, brightness), and digital artifacts (contrast, elastic transform, pixelate, JPEG compression).
 In our experiments, we specifically utilize severity level 5 for evaluation.

-\textbf{ImageNet-V2~\citep{recht2019imagenet}.} ImageNet-V2 is a set of re-created test sets for ImageNet-1k designed to assess model generalization under natural distribution shift.
-It replicates the original ImageNet data collection and annotation pipeline to curate new images for the same 1,000 classes, and provides three variants—matched-frequency, threshold-0.7, and top-images—each comprising 10,000 images (10 per class).
-The variants differ by selection criteria based on ``selection frequency" (the fraction of annotators endorsing the target label): matched-frequency reproduces the selection-frequency distribution of the original validation set; threshold-0.7 retains images with selection frequency $\geq$ 0.7; top-images uses the highest-agreement images.
+\textbf{ImageNet-V2 \cite{recht2019imagenet}} re-creates ImageNet-1k test sets to evaluate generalization under natural distribution shift.
+It replicates the original ImageNet data collection and annotation pipeline to curate new images for the same 1,000 classes, and provides three variants including matched-frequency, threshold-0.7, and top-images, each comprising 10,000 images (10 per class).
+The variants differ by selection criteria based on ``selection frequency" (the fraction of annotators endorsing the target label).
+Matched-frequency reproduces the selection-frequency distribution of the original validation set.
+Threshold-0.7 retains images with selection frequency $\geq$ 0.7.
+Top-images uses the highest-agreement images.

-\textbf{ImageNet-R~\citep{hendrycks2021many}.} ImageNet-R (Renditions) is a benchmark for evaluating model robustness to non-photorealistic domain shifts.
-It comprises approximately 30,000 images collected from diverse artistic and abstract media—such as sketches, cartoons, paintings, graffiti, embroidery, sculptures and origami—mapped to a 200-class subset of ImageNet-1k.
+\textbf{ImageNet-R (Renditions) \cite{hendrycks2021many}} is a benchmark for evaluating model robustness to non-photorealistic domain shifts.
+It comprises approximately 30,000 images collected from diverse artistic and abstract media such as sketches, cartoons, paintings, graffiti, embroidery, sculptures and origami, mapped to a 200-class subset of ImageNet-1k.
 The renditions are intended to be label-preserving while inducing substantial shifts in texture, color, and style.

-\textbf{ImageNet-Sketch~\citep{wang2019learning}.} ImageNet-Sketch is a benchmark for evaluating robustness and shape bias under domain shift.
+\textbf{ImageNet-Sketch \cite{wang2019learning}} is a benchmark for evaluating robustness and shape bias under domain shift.
 It comprises approximately 50,000 black-and-white line drawings mapped to the 1,000 ImageNet-1k classes.
 The sketches are intended to be label-preserving while largely removing texture cues, thereby emphasizing contour and global shape.